erigontech/erigon/README.md

    - `dynamic-{network}-allocs.json` - the allocs file
    - `dynamic-{network}-chainspec.json` - the chainspec file
    - `dynamic-{network}-conf.json` - an additional configuration file
-- Ensure to create a run configuration to set flags, with the network name beginning dynamic
+- Ensure to create a run configuration to set flags, with the network name beginning dynamic, this will be the flag `chain: dynamic-{network}`

+**Tip**: if you have allocs in the format from Polygon from originally launching the network you can save this file to the root of the cdk-erigon code base and run `go run cmd/hack/allocs/main.go [your-file-name]` to convert it to the format needed by erigon.

 This could be more concise, however we are attempting to retain upstream compatibility where possible.